soos-io/kb-docs/DAST/AzureDevOps.md

 ### **Installing the task**

-After receiving the SOOS invitation, the SOOS task will be found under the shared extension listing in your organization settings.
+The SOOS task will be found under the shared extension listing in your organization settings.
 Click the option to install the task.
 The installation has been completed successfully when it is visible under the Installed listing.

 <img src="../assets/img/azure-install.png">